Business consulting services

 “Apart from the difficulties with lockdown and Covid-19 itself, personally I’ve found that this has been a good opportunity for me both to work effectively and to be with my children, and we’ve had the same feedback from clients.”

-Tari Makanda, director at Grant Thornton Australia agrees.
+Tari Makanda, partner at Grant Thornton Australia agrees.
 “In the past, many women were driven out of the workforce due to a lack of flexibility.
 But now you can manage the way you work and even your hours, while businesses know you can still do the work wherever you are.
 The ability to attend leadership courses or networking events online has also brought more opportunities for women to engage and learn outside of work.”

 “The new way of working is benefiting women, but I think more broadly it’s benefiting everyone; it’s more inclusive which is really positive to see,” suggests Vivian Lagan, director at Grant Thornton UK.